qsyed/python-programs/README.md

 > my solutions to leetcode problems

 ## playlist
-> this is a simple python program that is meant to resammble the backend services of an app;ication like spotify.
+> this is a simple python program that is meant to resammble the backend services of an application like spotify.
 Essetianly this CRUD app allows a user to create a playlist of songs that they like.

 ## regex